Don’t see the answer to your question or need more support? We’re here to help!

 BE WARNED!
 Once you do this, the bluetooth firmware is wiped from your micro:bit and you will find you cannot connect to your device to program with Birdblox, Snap!, Python, or Java.
 Keep reading to find out how to get that firmware back on your micro:bit!

-This is another VERY common question and the one that requires the most detective work!
+This is another VERY common question and the one that requires some detective work!
 Most likely there is a setting that is not turned on.
 You will want to check to ensure BOTH the location and bluetooth permissions are set to “allow” on BOTH your device and your browser.

 When you connect your robot to your device for the first time, your device will likely use a pop-up window to ask for the necessary permissions.
 Do not ignore that!
 If you don’t see a pop-up window when you connect your robot, and it is not showing up when you try to connect, find the location and bluetooth settings for both the device and the browser and turn them on.
 If you are using multiple profiles on one device it is possible one of your multiple profiles is being sneaky and doesn’t have a permission turned on!